weican1103/WeicanLiu.github.io/_pages/about.md

   - /about.html
 ---

 Hi everyone!
 I am Weican Liu (柳炜灿), a Master's student in Communication Engineering from the School of Electrical & Electronic Engineering (EEE) at Nanyang Technological University, supervised by [Prof. Yan XU](https://eexuyan.github.io/soda/index.html).
-I earned my bachelor's degree in Communication Engineering from the School of Computer and Communication Engineering at Northeastern University, supervised by [Prof. Yinghua Han](https://ieeexplore.ieee.org/author/37293173100) I was a visiting student researcher at The Chinese University of Hong Kong, Shenzhen from Jun.
+I earned my bachelor's degree in Communication Engineering from the School of Computer and Communication Engineering at Northeastern University, supervised by [Prof. Yinghua Han](https://ieeexplore.ieee.org/author/37293173100).
+I was a visiting student researcher at The Chinese University of Hong Kong, Shenzhen from Jun.
 2023 to Apr.
 2024, supervised by [Prof. Chenye Wu](https://www.wuchenye.cn/index-cn.html).
-I was a visiting student researcher at North China Electric Power University from Aug.
+I was a visiting student researcher at North China Electric Power University from Apr.
 2025 to Aug.
-2025, supervised by Prof. Fan Hang and Prof. Dunnan Liu.
+2025, supervised by [Prof. Fan Hang](https://scholar.google.com.hk/citations?user=piQg--AAAAAJ&hl=zh-CN&oi=ao) and [Prof. Dunnan Liu]().
 My GPA in Master's is currently 3.30/5.00 (83/100), and in Bachelor's is 3.40/5.00 (84/100).
+I've collaborated with scholars from universities including NTU, CUHKSZ, Tsinghua University, Nanjing University, Southeast University, and North China Electric Power University.
+Our research has been published in international journals such as Applied Energy, Energy, Renewable Energy, and Information Fusion.

-**My Interests**
+**Research Interests**
 ======
 1. **Hybrid Framework Design for Ultra-short-term Time-Series Prediction**: My work involves the integration of various modeling approaches (such as ensemble model, combined model, and strategies after prediction) to enhance the accuracy of ultra-short-term forecasts.
 By combining different predictive models, we aim to leverage their respective strengths and mitigate their weaknesses, leading to superior prediction performance for critical applications like real-time energy dispatch and trading.
 We also explore the impact of data processing on prediction results, including data augmentation, feature engineering, de-nosing strategy, and some fuzzy methods.